Frequently Asked Questions for Potential Applicants

 needed before or after admission to the program.
 Ask the prospective mentor,

 once s/he knows something about you, if they would be willing to sponsor your

-application if it comes up for review for admission to the Biology graduate program.
+application if it comes up for review for admission to the Biological Sciences graduate program.
 Please note that you cannot be admitted to the NAU

 admissions review process and says that s/he is interested in taking you on as